Types of Programs That Can Be Offered by Child Care Operations

 “Drop-in care” is when an operation accepts a child into care on an as-needed basis, though a child cannot be in care for more than five consecutive days or more than 15 days in a month.

-What is skill classes?
+What are skill classes?

 What is part-time care?